 The annual London Festival of Architecture takes place in June.
 As the world’s biggest architecture-based festival, it makes sense that it’s held in London since London is one of the world’s most fascinating capitals from an architectural standpoint.
 From timeless Tudors to gravity-defying skyscrapers, the architecture in London is at once historic, diverse, influential and ultra creative.

 The festival program includes over 400 events happening throughout the month, such as exhibitions, installations, tours, displays, talks and workshops.
-(You can keep up to date on the core program here.
-Also, you can find the festival highlights here.)

 Even if you’re not around to participate in the London Festival of Architecture, you can still expect to be impressed and humbled by the huge array of interesting architecture in London.
 With that in mind, we’re rounding up just a few of the most iconic buildings, churches and bridges in the city.